mmoroney01/fetch-rewards-coding-exercise/README.md

 -a form to spend a number of points
 -a list of payers and their total point balances

 The route POST http://localhost:3000/transactions creates a transaction from a JSON object.
-Examples can be manually added below:
+Examples can be manually added below in Postman:

 -{ "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }
 -{ "payer": "UNILEVER", "points": 200, "timestamp": "2020-10-31T11:00:00Z" }